-We focused on CGUs with a low headroom or significantly reduced headroom.
+We focused on material CGUs with a low headroom or significantly reduced headroom.
 Our work included the following:

-- reviewed the appropriateness of the CGU segmentation; - evaluated the forecasting process by reviewing historical achievement of projections; - assessed the reasonableness of key assumptions used in the forecasts, including management's consideration of the impact of the COVID-19 pandemic and continued uncertainty of the macroeconomic environment; - compared the long-term growth rates and discount rates used by management to our ranges, which were determined using external market data and calculations performed by our internal valuation specialists; and - performed sensitivity analyses to determine the impact of a reasonably possible change in the key assumptions to the VIU calculations to identify any CGU with a risk of impairment.
+- reviewed the appropriateness of the CGU segmentation and goodwill allocation to the CGUs: - evaluated the forecasting process by reviewing historical achievement of projections; - assessed the reasonableness of key assumptions used in the forecasts, including the continued uncertainty of the future macroeconomic environment; - compared the long-term growth rates and discount rates used by management to our ranges, which were determined using external market data and calculations performed by our internal valuation specialists; and - performed sensitivity analyses to determine the impact of a reasonably possible change in the key assumptions to the VIU calculations to identify any CGU with a risk of impairment.